Break the tether of fear and re-discover your freedom.

 By population alone, Britain’s 65.4 million people are a larger Single Market than fifteen EU countries combined: Malta, Slovenia, Finland, Luxembourg, Lithuania, Denmark, Cyprus, Croatia, Bulgaria, Estonia, Ireland, Austria, Latvia, Slovakia, Hungary.
 These countries have a combined population of 61.3 million.

-Of course there are many disadvantages trading outside of the EU, like tariffs on exports to the EU and perhaps a lack of investment from international companies that want to set up in Europe and a loss of jobs when companies want to relocate offices to an EU member state away from Britain.
+Of course there are many disadvantages trading outside of the EU, like tariffs on exports to the EU and perhaps a lack of investment from international companies that want to set up in Europe and a loss of jobs when companies want to relocate offices to an EU member state away from the UK.
 In the finance sector too there will be disturbances as London loses its status as Europe’s financial hub.

 Let’s look at these two areas briefly with examples.
 Of American investment banking staff assigned to work in the EU, 87% of them work in the UK and of the EU’s capital markets, 78% of activity is conducted in the UK.
 Therefore should less people work from the UK and less capital investment be made through the UK, then there is a net loss that will relate to less revenue and fewer jobs.

 On the other hand Britain is a leading global financial services centre and the single most internationally focused financial marketplace in the world.
-It is the world’s largest exporter of financial services and it has a regulatory system that is fair and principled and as a result more overseas financial institutions and investors choose to do business in, and with, Britain than any other country.
+It is the world’s largest exporter of financial services and it has a regulatory system that is fair and principled and as a result more overseas financial institutions and investors choose to do business in, and with, the UK than any other country.
 The City of London has an average daily turnover of around £1.5 trillion.

 What are the strongest countries in the EU?